 The default value for tests is "src" which includes all tests in the src/subdirectory of the project root.
 Tests that require a particular feature will be skipped implicitly.
-If you want to explicitly skip tests that depend on a currently installed feature, use
+If you want to explicitly skip tests that depend on a currently installed feature, use as the gridengine and parasol features.
+To skip tests involving both the parasol feature and the aws extra, use the following:

 '''

-$ make test tests="-m 'not azure' src"
+$ make test tests="-m 'not aws' src"

 '''

-This will run only the tests that don't depend on the azure extra, even if that extra is currently installed.
+This will run only the tests that don't depend on the aws extra, even if that extra is currently installed.
 Note the distinction between the terms feature and extra.
-Every extra is a feature but there are features that are not extras, such as the gridengine and parasol features.
-To skip tests involving both the Parasol feature and the Azure extra, use the following:
+Every extra is a feature but there are features that are not extras, such

 '''

-$ make test tests="-m 'not azure and not parasol' src"
+$ make test tests="-m 'not aws and not parasol' src"

 '''